ooni/translations/Guidelines for OONI Probe.md

 ## Style of translation

-The copy in the apps is meant to be **informal and direct (but still polite)**.
+The content in the apps is meant to be **informal and direct (but still polite)**.

 We therefore share the following recommendations:

-* Use the informal form when referring to the user (for example, it is possible to use the singular form of "you", instead of the plural form for formality)
+* Use the informal form when referring to the user (for example, you can use the singular form of "you", instead of the plural form for formality, if you think it is acceptable for your language)

 * Use gender-neutral terminology when referring to the user